RIFLES PART 2:

 1934 - 1941, total amount about 40,000. |

 Finnish use: One of the main Finnish rifle types of World War 2.
-Mainly issued to front-line infantry, known for its accuracy.
+Mainly issued to front-line infantry.
+This rifle model was known for its accuracy - mostly due to its excellent iron sights.

 PICTURE: Rear sight of M/28-30 military rifle.
 The numbers in side of the sight are markings of hundreds of meters.
-When compared to sight of later M/39 military rifle the biggest difference is that settings in M/28-30 start from 200 metres, while with M/39 they start from 150 metres.
+When compared to sight of later M/39 military rifle the biggest difference is that settings in M/28-30 start from 150 meters, but markings do start from 200 while with M/39 rear sight they usually start from 150.
 CLICK THUMBNAIL TO SEE LARGER PIC (34 KB).

 At spring of 1932 about 30 test rifles with this new sight were made, after tests it was decided to order rifles from Sako with this new rear sight - called rear sight M/32.
-However also the front sight (which was adjusted with special tool) had room for improvement, so Mansner developed also new front sight (known as M/33), which could be adjusted with ordinary screwdriver.
+However also the front sight (which was adjusted with special tool) had room for improvement, so Mansner developed also new front sight (known as M/33), which allows precise windage adjustments with ordinary screwdriver.
 For these changes the whole rifle was renamed as M/28-30.
-However as the improvements were under work the first production series made 1933 - 1934 (with serial numbers about 33107 - 35700) still didn't quite all characteristics of final M/28-30 rifle.
-With mass production of this rifle a decision about ordering the barrels from Sako instead of Tikkakoski (who had been the sole Finnish large-scale manufacturer of rifle-barrels earlier) was also made.
-When tested rifle barrels manufactured by Sako from Swedish Fagersta-steel were found to be equally good as the ones made by Tikkakoski.
+However as the improvements were still under work, when the first production series was built in 1933 - 1934 (with serial numbers about 33107 - 35700), rifles belonging to that production series did not yet have quite all characteristics of final M/28-30 rifle.
+With mass production of this rifle a decision was also made about ordering the rifle barrels from Sako instead of Tikkakoski Factory, who had been the sole Finnish large-scale manufacturer of rifle barrels until then.
+When tested, the rifle barrels manufactured by Sako from Swedish Fagersta-steel were found to be equally good as the ones made by Tikkakoski.
 Few minor changes were made to these rifles doing production run.
-First production series of 2,700 was received by April of 1934 and second order had been send already before that.
-By early 1941 (when production of M/28-30 ended) Suojeluskunta had bought a total of 24,420 rifles of this type.
-Non-included to this number are some 13,700 "private-funded rifles" (Members of Suojeluskunta could get M/91 or M/91-24 service rifle issued to them replaced with M/28-30 by paying most of the expenses.
-Or they could get M/28 service rifle issued to them modified to M/28-30 by paying most of the cost of modification.
-In either case the Civil Guard member didn't get right of ownership to the rifle, but just the right to practice and compete with it.
-These rifles were called "private-funded rifles".
-Sako also manufactured some 2,000 rifles M/28-30 for private sales 1934 - 1940.
+First production series of 2,700 rifles was received by April of 1934 and second order had been placed already before that.
+By early year 1941 (when production of M/28-30 ended) Civil Guard had bought a total of 24,420 rifles of this type.
+Non-included to this number are some 13,700 "privately funded rifles" (Members of Suojeluskunta could get M/91 or M/91-24 service rifle issued to them replaced with M/28-30 by paying most of the expenses.
+Or they could get M/28 service rifle issued to them modified to M/28-30 standard by paying most of the cost of modification.
+In either case the Civil Guard remained as owner of the privately funded rifle, but the guardsman who funded the rifle got up to date rifle issued to his use for training and competitions.
+These rifles were referred as "private-funded rifles".
+While the grand majority of M/28-30 rifles were delivered to Civil Guard, in addition Sako manufactured some 2,000 rifles M/28-30 for civilian market in 1934 - 1940.

 Sk.Y orders of M/28-30 rifles: |